justinjordan/Crypto/README.md

 **********************************

 # Warning:
-**Crypto is still under development, and not ready for use in real world security applications.**
+**Crypto is still in development, and is not ready for use in production.**